-Utah’s 1st medical marijuana dispensary set to open
+Conservative Utah’s 1st medical marijuana dispensary opens

-SALT LAKE CITY (AP) — Utah’s first medical marijuana dispensary is set to open Monday as the state begins a slow rollout of a program that will allow residents with certain health conditions to use pot for medicinal purposes.
+SALT LAKE CITY (AP) — Utah’s first medical marijuana dispensary opened Monday as the state began a slow rollout of a program that will allow residents with certain health conditions to use pot for medicinal purposes.

 The online application process for people to get medical marijuana cards started on Sunday.